illud/gohex/README.md

 gohex
 ```

-To create a new gin-gonic with clean architecture project(This includes a crud example with the name of Tasks):
+To create a new gin-gonic with Hexagonal Architecture + Vertical Slicing project(This includes a crud example with the name of Tasks):

 ```
 [x] New project